 The YLP is a stimulating two-week residential program for 14–17 year old students from across Australia and around the world.
 Held at Trinity College each July and December, the YLP introduces students to life at university and gives them an intellectual and social edge for their final years of schooling.

 Scholarships for Indigenous students to attend the YLP are provided through the Victorian Government Wannik program, and generous private donors.
-Ten young Indigenous Australians participated in the YLP programs in 2011 alongside students from across Australian and from many other countries.

 More about the Young Leaders Program.